grapheco/InteractiveGraph/IGP.md

 <!-- /vscode-markdown-toc -->
 # InteractiveGraphProtocol

-InteractiveGraphProtocol(IGP) defines a set of graph interaction interfaces via HTTP protocol.
+InteractiveGraphProtocol(IGP) defines a set of graph interaction interfaces over HTTP protocol.

 An IGP request is a HTTP POST request, which contains a `command` parameter in query string and a JSON parameter in request body, like: